dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 predefined Dylan classes are formed from the C name of the fundamental type being designated.
-The designator class name for a particular C type formed using Dylan’s standard class-naming convention; it is prefixed with “C-”, hyphenated if it contains more than one word, and enclosed in angle brackets.
+The designator class name for a particular C type formed using Dylan’s standard class-naming convention; it is prefixed with "C-", hyphenated if it contains more than one word, and enclosed in angle brackets.
 For example, the C-FFI library provides the class ``<C-int>`` to designate the C type ``int`` ; it designates ``double`` by the class ``<C-double>``, and ``unsigned long`` by the class ``<C-unsigned-long>``.

-.. note:: Since Dylan variable names are compared without sensitivity to case, the capitalization of the “C” in the names above, and in other Dylan names appearing in this document, is not binding and can safely be ignored.
+.. note:: Since Dylan variable names are compared without sensitivity to case, the capitalization of the "C" in the names above, and in other Dylan names appearing in this document, is not binding and can safely be ignored.